Karimi-Lab/inucs/README.md

 ------
-## 3 Implementation
+## 3 Algorithm

-For the sake of brevity, here we focus on the most important parts of the implementation for inucs, which allow to make the program both [efficient](#34-efficiency) and [scalable](#35-scalability) as it needs to deal with very larger datasets.
+For the sake of brevity, here we focus on the most important parts of the algorithms used in inucs, which allow to make the program both [efficient](#34-efficiency) and [scalable](#35-scalability) as it needs to deal with very larger datasets.

 ### 3.1 Input Data Structure